Fidelity National Financial (FNF)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Fidelity National Financial’s EPS grew at a weak 2.9% compounded annual growth rate over the last five years, lower than its 8.4% annualized revenue growth.
+Sadly for Fidelity National Financial, its EPS declined by 1.3% annually over the last five years while its revenue grew by 6%.
 This tells us the company became less profitable on a per-share basis as it expanded due to factors such as interest expenses and taxes.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For Fidelity National Financial, its two-year annual EPS growth of 13.4% was higher than its five-year trend.
-Accelerating earnings growth is almost always an encouraging data point.
+For Fidelity National Financial, its two-year annual EPS growth of 19.1% was higher than its five-year trend.
+Accelerating earnings growth is almost always a great sign.

-In Q3, Fidelity National Financial reported adjusted EPS of $1.63, up from $1.30 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Fidelity National Financial’s full-year EPS of $4.91 to grow 27.2%.
+In Q4, Fidelity National Financial reported adjusted EPS of $1.41, up from $1.34 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Fidelity National Financial’s full-year EPS of $4.98 to grow 24.2%.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.